ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 > Note that, due to compression, not all details of noise may be clear on these images.
 And, to prevent a large download size, not all noise combinations will have an image.
 There's simply too many combinations of noise settings, which is a good problem to have!
+Also, the scale of the noise may change between images to better show detail, etc.

 ## Value Noise